dwysocki/gracedb-server/admin_doc/source/new_gracedb_instance.rst

     dpkg-reconfigure exim4-config

-The only change you need to make is to set it to an "internet site; mail is sent and received directly using SMTP."
+You'll want to accept the defaults, except for two: 1) set this host to be an "internet site; mail is sent and received directly using SMTP." and 2) remove ``::1`` from the list of listening addresses.
+(The latter seems to be necessary, as I've observed that the exim4 server hangs if it tries to listen on ``::1``.)

 Next, set up the embedded discovery service.
 Download from::